webuild-consortium/webuild-github-policies/docs/03-onboarding-procedures.md

 If you don't have a GitHub account:

 1. Go to [https://github.com/signup](https://github.com/signup)
-2. Enter your email address (use work email)
+2. Enter your email address
 3. Create a strong password
 4. Choose a username (professional, preferably your name)
 5. Verify your email address